Jisan-mia/css-flexbox/README.md

 ## Let's create national flag of Bangladesh using css flexbox
  ![flag](images/flag.png)

 It won't take more than just 2 minute to create the flag.
-I showing you step by step
+I'll show you step by step

 1. HTML part: create html boilerplate code by typing ! and hit tab on vscode.